-To be truly effective as an entrepreneur focused on digital customer experience, you need to be willing to learn, and then adapt those lessons to your own business.
-Learning is so important, in fact, that we have included it as one of the seven steps in the DCX Checklist to deliver an amazing experience to your customers.
+To be truly effective in understanding and engaging your digital customers, you need to be willing to learn.
+Learning is so important, in fact, that we have included it as one of the seven steps in the DCX 7-Steps Checklist, a step-by-step guide to deliver an amazing digital customer experience.

 Know yourself, know your customers, know your context.
-The ability to stay current is the prerequisite to understanding the constant flow of digital innovations, and to take advantage of technology to enhance the user experience at every single touch point of the customer journey.
+Stay current; embrace the constant flow of digital innovations; enhance the user experience at every single touch point of the customer journey.

-Disruption may come from unexpected places.
-The Internet of Things, machine learning and predictive analytics, the iBeacon and proximity marketing, the Apple Watch and wearable technology, mobile devices and cloud computing, social media, virtual and augmented reality.
+The next disruption may come from unexpected places: the Internet of Things, psychographics, machine learning and predictive analytics, proximity marketing, wearable technology, cloud computing, innovative social media, virtual and augmented reality.

-None can grow just staying closed in his comfort zone.
-You must confront with the best-in-class; the only way to see farther is by standing on the shoulders of giants.
-However, because not all books are created equal, we have created a list of the essential readings you should not miss.
+None will ever grow by staying closed in his comfort zone.
+You must confront with the best-in-class, because the only way to see the future is by standing on the shoulders of giants.
+Here is our updated list of the essential readings you should not miss.